 Step 7: First Coat of Paint to Cabinet Bodies

-- All of the other steps to paint kitchen cabinets leads up to this one – it’s time to paint Grab your Benjamin Moore Advance Satin Paint.
+- Grab your Benjamin Moore Advance Satin Paint.
 We chose Benjamin Moore Advanced White for the cabinets and Benjamin Moore White Dove for the Island.
 Benjamin Moore Advance can be a little pricey but we have found that it is the most durable and also has the best finish when painting kitchen cabinets.
-Be sure to mix the paint thoroughly with a wood stick.
-Pour paint into clean paint tray as well as hand held paint bucket.
-Grab your roller (Whizz premium foam 4 inch rollers for cabinets and doors) and paint brush.

-- Use your brush to cut in along walls, appliances, trim, ceiling, floor boards, and trim.
-Be sure to have a steady hand in these hard to reach areas.
-Using the tip of your brush to cut in and your 5 in 1 if necessary.
-All flat areas such as fronts of cabinet bases should be rolled with roller.
-Smooth and long strokes.
-Make sure your roller and brush has adequate paint before applying.
-Even application is key.
-Be sure the entire surface is covered evenly.
-Do not over do it.
+- Be sure the entire surface is covered evenly.
+Do not overdo it.
 Be sure to inspect each area for paint drips before moving to the next area.
 Be sure to paint the inside cabinet trim as well.
 Sometimes this will lay flat to the inside of the cabinet and sometimes there will be a slight lip.
 If there is a lip you can easily use your roller without getting paint inside your cabinet.
 If there is no lip you have to cut this in with a brush.
-Make sure you have painters tape on the inside of the cabinet to ensure a clean line.
-We suggest to start painting your upper bases first and then moving to your lowers.
-This will ensure your ladder or body does not brush up against your freshly painted bases.

 Step 8: First Coat of Paint to Doors and Drawers

-- Place roller, paint brush, paint tray, and paint can in an airtight bag.
+- Place roller, paintbrush, paint tray, and paint can in an airtight bag.
 Clean out your spray gun to manufacture directions.

 - Once doors are fully dry you can flip and spray the fronts of the doors and drawer fronts.
 Be sure to use the same steps as previously stated.
-Be very careful when placing the fully painted door back to its drying area.
+Be very careful when placing the fully painted door back into its drying area.
 Do not drag the door or drawer across the 2×4 or drying area.
 The paint does not fully cure for 30 days so it is very soft.
 Handle with care.

 Step 9: Sand First Coat of Cabinet Bodies

-- Using your 220 sanding block, lightly sand any areas of paint build up or drips only.
+- Using your 220 sanding block, lightly sand any areas of paint build-up or drips only.
 This is your time to inspect for any debris or hair that might have gotten stuck in your paint.
 Lightly sand where is necessary.

 Step 10: Second Coat of Paint to Cabinet Bodies

 - Remember to move the sheets with you to protect your floors and appliances.
-Also be sure to inspect for any paint drips before moving to the next section.
+Also, be sure to inspect for any paint drips before moving to the next section.
 Start on the upper cabinets and work your way down to the bottom.

 - Let fully dry for 24 hours.
 Depending on color you may only need two coats of paint.
 Place brush, roller, paint tray, and paint bucket back in an airtight bag.
 If only two coats are necessary you can go ahead and clean anything you will not need to use on your doors and drawers.